Pejjo/MMM-Elpris/README.md

 # MMM-Flo

-This is a module for [Magic Mirror²](https://github.com/MichMich/MagicMirror) that will collect data from Kartverket in Norway and sisplay a tide table.
+This is a module for [Magic Mirror²](https://github.com/MichMich/MagicMirror) that will collect data from Kartverket in Norway and display a tide table.

 The module can be configured to show several days and a spesific location.